kylegrover/rusty-bote/project.md

 ## Implementation Notes
 - All voting methods are fully implemented with working interfaces
-- Database schema supports persistent storage across bot restarts
+- Database schema supports persistent storage across bot restarts (when using a real Postgres server; embedded Postgres is ephemeral by default)
 - The command system has comprehensive subcommand support
 - Advanced error handling with user feedback and detailed logging
 - Discord component limitations are handled with appropriate UI design patterns
+- For local development, use `cargo run --features embedded-postgres` to start the bot with an embedded Postgres instance (data is not persisted between runs).
+For production or persistent storage, set up a Postgres server and provide the connection string via the `DATABASE_URL` environment variable in your `.env` file.